SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 :point_right: 5.
 The reorder functionality is not available for this type of question.

 It's possible to press the **Save and new** button which saves the question and its answer options and automatically displays the first question wizard page or the **Save** button that saves all data and just refreshes the module details page.

+## Managing questions
+By using this functionality, the administrator will be able to settle some configurations to the Module, define few Global Question setup and assign some parameters values to individual questions.

+### Choosing the Penalty Mode
+Every time the member incorrectly answers a question, the system may penalize him or not for the wrong answer.
+There are three possible ways to deal with wrong answers:

+- **None**: In this mode, no penalty is applied to the member when he incorrectly answers a question.
+That means that his grade for that question will be 0 (zero) every time he answers wrongly.
+As soon as he answers the question correctly, the grade of the question will be the full value defined for the field *Correct Weight*.
+  - Example: Suppose that a question has a Correct Weight set to 10.
+If it has 3 (three) attempts allowed per question and the member incorrectly answers the first 2 (two) attempts and correctly answers the third one, he will have the following partial grades:
+    0 + 0 + 10 = 10
+- **Percent Decrease**: In this mode, the member is penalized for each attempt when he gives an incorrect answer for the question.
+When he finally answers correctly, his grade is given by diminishing, for each wrong attempt, a percentage value of his partial grade.
+   When selecting this mode, the system enables the global question *Penalty per Attempt* field, allowing the administrator to give the same penalty value to all questions of the module.
+This option applies to a module with non weighted questions - all questions have the same *Correct Weight* that equals to 1 (one).
+   For the modules where each question needs to have different weights, the administrator has to set the *Weighted Questions* field to "true".
+This way, the system enables the fields *Correct Weight* and *Penalty per Attempt* for each individual question.
+   The value inputted in the Penalty per Attempt field (global or individual) defines the percentage value to be decreased and must be between 0 and 100.

+        The formula used to calculate the grade is:
+              CW x (1 - PA (%)) ⌃ (AN - 1)
+       where:
+       CW = Correct Weight
+       PA = Penalty per Attempt
+       AN = Attempt Number
+  - Example 1: Weighted Questions is "false".
+Global Penalty per Attempt is 10.
+Three attempts allowed per question.
+The member incorrectly answers the first 2 (two) attempts and correctly answers the third one.
+He will have the following partial grades:
+    0 + 0 + 0.81 = 0.81

+  - Example 2: Weighted Questions is "true".
+Correct Weight is 10.
+Individual Penalty per Attempt is 20.
+Three attempts allowed per question.
+The member incorrectly answers the first attempt and correctly answers the second one.
+He will have the following partial grades:
+   0 + 8 = 8

+:point_right: If the member incorrectly answers all attempts allowed, his grade will be 0 (zero).
+- **Negative Weight**: